Who drives over 2,000 miles cross-country to Texas in March? Or ever? And why exactly, in heaven’s name, would they?

 • I will deliver framed art free within a 50-mile radius of Boise.
 Email me for details at email@example.com.

-• I pay Shipping and Taxes when you buy prints from my galleries at kenlevymedia.com.
+• I pay Shipping and Taxes when you buy prints from my galleries at kenlevymedia.com or on exhibit at any of the four Blues Sky Bagel restaurants in the Treasure Valley.
 The donation applies to every print sale I make, large or small.

-Here’s where you can view my framed work on exhibit:
+Here’s where you can view my framed work, and exquisite metal prints, on exhibit:

 - Blue Sky Bagel Restaurant, 5517 W. State St., Boise